|

 Going to a big restaurant may be too noisy and make you want to bail.
 If you don’t have a choice in the location, ask if there is a small party room you could reserve instead of sitting in the main area.

-Hearing with hearing aids is not going to give you 100% speech understanding.
-There will be times you misunderstand something.
-Ask family members to rephrase rather than repeat and try not to get frustrated.
+Ask for clarification Hearing with hearing aids is not going to give you 100% speech understanding.
+There will be times you

-Some people might find this to be a weird question, but when it comes to communication, visual cues are often hidden behind a face mask.
+Ask if face masks will be required Some people might find this to be a weird question, but when it comes to communication, visual cues are often hidden behind a face mask.
 Suggest a see-through face mask so you can still read lips.

-If you don’t actively engage in conversations, you may have difficulty following along.
+Control the conversation If you don’t actively engage in conversations, you may have difficulty following along.
 Kicking off new topics of conversation allows you to be familiar with the topics and have additional context on what might be said.

 If it has been a while since you have had your hearing aids cleaned, call to make an appointment, but don’t wait until the day before your family function.
 It is important to have your hearing aids cleaned regularly.
-Be comfortable with your hearing aid functions such as volume control and program changes.
-These features can help you hear better in certain environments.
+Be comfortable with your hearing aid

 If your hearing aids are getting to be 4 years or older, it’s possible new technology could help you out.
 Consider test driving new technology before the holidays.
 It could make a world of difference!

-We hope these tips and tricks will make the holiday season a little more enjoyable, for you and for all of those who want to enjoy YOU for the holidays!
+We hope these tips and tricks will make the holiday season a little more enjoyable, for you and for all of those who want to enjoy YOU for the

 Important New Hearing Legislation

-There are two separate pieces of legislation regarding the Hearing Care Industry and they are creating lots of questions for our patients.
+Industry and they are creating lots of questions for our patients.
 We want to be your trusted source for information so I’ll break down the basics for you here.

 1. The FDA finally created guidelines based on the Over The Counter Hearing aid bill, which was passed by President Trump in 2017.